CreativeBuilds1236/Study-time-Focus-mode-site-blocker-/README.md

 ---

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](./LICENSE) file for details.

----

 ## Feedback

-If you have any suggestions, bugs to report, or general feedback, feel free to open an issue or contact us directly at [your-email@example.com].
+If you have any suggestions, bugs to report, or general feedback, feel free to open an issue in the google form link given below!

 ---